joukos/pdfaq/README.md

 ### :performing_arts: Custom songs

-[paraDB](https://paradb.net/) hosts custom songs for download, see [instructions](https://paradb.net/instructions) on how to extract the files correctly, also described below.
+[paraDB](https://paradb.net/) hosts custom songs for download, and is currently the only such site for Paradiddle.
+See [instructions](https://paradb.net/instructions) on how to extract the files correctly, also described below.

 #### :headphones: ParEdit

-[ParEdit](https://github.com/CANA-Dan/ParEdit) is a Song _editor_ with features much beyond ParadiddleUtilities, and allows creating maps from scratch and edit them interactively in 3D.
+[ParEdit](https://github.com/CANA-Dan/ParEdit) is a Song _editor_ with features much beyond ParadiddleUtilities, and allows creating maps from scratch and editing them interactively in 3D.

 #### :snake: ParadiddleUtilities